patrickbucher/algorithms/diary.md

 quite tricky when it comes to branching, especially getting the interpunction right.

 In the evening, I implemented the first problem in Clojure.
-The int/float mismatch once more caused some trouble (the `factorial` function didn't terminate when comparing the result to 0).
+The `int`/`float` mismatch once more caused some trouble (the `factorial` function didn't terminate when comparing the result to 0).
 I was basically finished with everything, until I had [issues](https://stackoverflow.com/q/76807179/6763074) with the formatted output.
+With that issue resolved, I'm done with the first chapter—and for today.

 # 2023-07-30 (Su)